spring-io/spring-github-workflows/README.md

 # GitHub Actions Workflows for Spring Projects

-This project containers reusable GitHub Actions Workflows to build Spring projects with Gradle or Maven.
+This project contains reusable GitHub Actions Workflows to build Spring projects with Gradle or Maven.
+And provides some other useful utilities to perform from GitHub Actions, such a Dependabot auto-merge, or automatic back-port issue creation.
 The workflows are designed for specific tasks and can be reused individually or in combinations in the target projects.

 To use these workflows in your project a set of organization secrets must be granted to the repository: